CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 one you want.
 If not specified, `npm` will be used.

 `yarn` is only available on `node.js` instances for now.

+If you want to use `yarn`, please note that it's only installed for pre-installed node versions.
+Use `^6` or `^7` in your `engines.node` if you need to target the pre-installed version for a given release.

 ### Pre-installed modules